Ir3nicuz/EgsEsExtension/README.md

 # EgsEsExtension
-  A set of generic standard ingame functions for Empyrion Galactic Survival based on the EmpyrionScripting Mod by [ASTIC](https://github.com/GitHub-TC)
+  A set of generic ingame functions for Empyrion Galactic Survival based on the EmpyrionScripting Mod by [ASTIC](https://github.com/GitHub-TC)

 ## Content
 - [Script Functions Overview](#script-functions-overview)